Shiva and Prana Yoga from Shiva, the Lord of Yoga, by David Frawley

 Shiva and the Unitary Prana

-This unitary prana flows in a state of balance and peace.
-If we can merge into that prana we can go beyond the breath, which is to go beyond life and death.
+This unitary prana flows in a state of balance and peace, composure and claim.
+If we can merge into that unitary prana we can go beyond the breath, which is to go beyond life and death.
 The unitary Prana of Shiva is the prana of prana, the breath behind the breath.
 The unitary breath of Shiva pervades all space and light.
 It is the basis of the universal life.
+It is the very breath of Brahman and the breath of Consciousness.

 Sounds of the Breath as Sounds of Shiva